 This easy DIY activity is perfect for your Hanukkah party because you probably already have all the materials.
 All you have to do is set up jars or bowls at different distances and guests will take turns flipping their chocolate coins into them.
 Whoever wins will earn the grand prize of your choosing!

 This is a holiday twist on the party favorite, pin the tail on the donkey.
 Get a large picture of a menorah or craft one out of construction paper to display on an empty wall.
 Next, guests will take turns pinning a paper candle to the menorah in the proper place.
 Don’t forget to blindfold the player and spin them around!

 Step 6: Gifts

 Hanukkah is a gift-giving occasion, but buying presents for each person can be difficult if you’re celebrating with a large group.
 Opt for a small goodie bag with a dreidel and chocolate gelt for everyone to bring home.
 You can also have guests bring a gift for more of a traditional ‘grab bag’ style gift swap.

 If your party falls during one of the eight nights of Hanukkah, set a timer for sundown and light the candle with all of your guests.
 Hanukkah candles should be lit from right to left, each one being lit by the shamash.
 Traditionally, a blessing is said during the lighting of each night.
 The menorah symbolizes the one-day supply of oil that miraculously lasted for eight days and nights, so this step is the most important, and what the entire holiday is centered around.

 Now you’re ready to host and have a Happy Hanukkah with your friends and family.
-If you’re celebrating virtually, download a Hanukkah Zoom background from one of these holiday Zoom backgrounds.
+If you’re celebrating virtually, download a Hanukkah Zoom background or phone home screen from one of these holiday Zoom backgrounds.

-Find more Hanukkah party ideas and inspiration from The Bash.
+Find more inspiration for holiday parties from The Bash.